royaloakonshore/simplified/docs/00-product-requirements.md

 ### 2. Inventory Management & Bill of Materials (BOM)
     *   **Inventory Items:**
-        *   CRUD operations for Inventory Items. **[Implemented - Basic CRUD form exists.
-Quantity editing at creation/edit needs review/implementation.]**
+        *   CRUD operations for Inventory Items. **[Implemented - Basic CRUD. `quantityOnHand` is now a directly editable field in the form, and backend logic handles creating adjustment transactions.
+New fields `leadTimeDays`, `vendorSku`, `vendorItemName` added to schema, form, and tRPC.]**
         *   Categorize items using `itemType` (`RAW_MATERIAL` or `MANUFACTURED_GOOD`). **[Implemented]**
         *   Track SKU, Name, Description, Unit of Measure. **[Implemented, SKU handling in orders is now correct.]**
         *   Store **VAT-exclusive `costPrice`** and **VAT-exclusive `salesPrice`**. **[Implemented]**
         *   `quantityOnHand` is a calculated field based on `InventoryTransaction` records. **[Implemented.
-Direct editing of quantityOnHand on item table is a NEW REQUIREMENT - See below]**
+The `InventoryItem.quantityOnHand` field now stores the target absolute quantity, and transactions reflect adjustments.
+The list/getById tRPC calls also calculate and return the actual QOH based on transactions for display consistency, though the direct field on the model is now the primary source for editing.]**
         *   Define Minimum Stock Level and Reorder Level for stock alerts. **[Schema fields exist, alert logic/UI PENDING]**
         *   Support for QR code identifiers on items for quick scanning. **[Implemented, PDF generation for tags exists]**
         *   **NEW REQUIREMENT:** Inventory item `quantityOnHand` should be a single, directly editable field in the item creation/edit forms and in the inventory list table.
-Changes will directly update the quantity, triggering necessary `InventoryTransaction` records in the backend.
-(Replaces previous "initial quantity/adjust by X" approach).
+Changes will directly update the quantity, triggering necessary `InventoryTransaction` records in the backend. **[Implemented in form and backend.
+Table editing is PENDING.]**
         *   **NEW REQUIREMENT:** The inventory list/table should display `quantityOnHand` as an editable column for quick adjustments.
-This requires a new tRPC mutation for direct stock adjustment from the table.
+This requires a new tRPC mutation for direct stock adjustment from the table. **[PENDING]**
         *   **NEW REQUIREMENT:** Add a `leadTimeDays` (simple number) field to Inventory Items.
-This will be used for replenishment alerts and displayed in a relevant table column.
+This will be used for replenishment alerts and displayed in a relevant table column. **[Implemented - Schema, Zod, Form, tRPC `create`/`update`/`getById`/`list` updated.
+Display in table PENDING.]**
         *   **NEW REQUIREMENT:** Add `vendorSku` and `vendorItemName` fields to Inventory Items.
-These fields should be hidden if `itemType` is `MANUFACTURED_GOOD`.
+These fields should be hidden if `itemType` is `MANUFACTURED_GOOD`. **[Implemented - Schema, Zod, Form, tRPC `create`/`update`/`getById`/`list` updated.
+Conditional hiding in UI and display in table PENDING.]**
         *   **NEW REQUIREMENT:** Add `InventoryCategory` to Inventory Items.
-This should be displayed as a column with pill tags in the inventory and pricelist views and allow filtering. `InventoryCategory` model exists; UI needs to display and allow filtering by it.
+This should be displayed as a column with pill tags in the inventory and pricelist views and allow filtering. `InventoryCategory` model exists; UI needs to display and allow filtering by it. **[PENDING]**
         *   **NEW REQUIREMENT:** Inventory list needs a search bar, and robust client-side or server-side filtering, pagination, and sorting (currently basic tRPC list exists, UI table features need enhancement similar to CustomerTable).
     *   **Inventory Transactions:** Record purchases, sales, adjustments (including automated deductions for production). **[Implemented, though UI for manual adjustments may need refinement]**
     *   **Stock Alerts:**